w3c/miniapp-addressing/docs/explainer.md

 ## 2. Goals

-The MiniApp URI Scheme specification aims to provide a set of conform syntax rules to concatenate the information of a miniapp, such as id, version, package address, so that the user agents can identify, parse, and obtain the miniapp resource on any platform.
+The MiniApp Addressing aims to provide a set of conform syntax rules to concatenate the information of a miniapp, such as id, version, package address, so that the user agents can identify, parse, and obtain the miniapp resource on any platform.

 The miniapp URI achieve this goal by the following design: